 8 Array Formulas

-In Excel 365, working with array formulas and their behavior has changed compared to the other Excel versions.
-Existing formulas that can produce multiple results also behave like array formulas in Excel 365.
-Some new dynamic array formulas have also been added.
+In Excel 365, the behavior of array formulas has changed compared to other Excel versions.
+Existing formulas that produce multiple results now behave like array formulas.
+Several new dynamic array formulas are added to Excel 365.

 8.1 What is an Array Formula